-A five minute drive from here you will find yourself at Bitter Springs in the lush Elsey National Park.
-This was my favourite spring as it felt a little more wild than the others & was a touch more cool & refreshing.
+Conveniently located about a five minutes drive from Mataranka Thermal Pools, you’ll find yourself at Bitter Springs in the lush Elsey National Park.
+This was my favourite spring as it felt a little wilder than the others in the area and was a touch more refreshing.

 It is an absolute picture perfect way to spend the mid-morning floating amongst the small fish in a pool of clear, emerald water.
 There is a bit more room to move around too so bring your goggles or snorkel & explore the depths.

-Once you can peel yourself away from this heavenly spot, Edith Falls (known as Leliyn in the Aboriginal Jawoyn language) is about two hours north towards Darwin.
-Depending on how fit you are feeling and if that beaming, exhausting sun has not already taken your breath away there are several options for some beautiful bush walks here:
+Edith Falls (known as Leliyn in the Aboriginal Jawoyn language) is about two hours north towards Darwin.
+Depending on how fit you are feeling, and if that beaming sun has not already taken your breath away, there are several options for some beautiful bush walks here:

 - 2.6km Leliyn Trail which is a loop via the falls